-Are you looking for a sensory play activity that will help your kids with their letter recognition too?
+Are you looking for a sensory play activity that will help your kids when they are learning the ABC’s too?
 Then, this Letter Sensory Bottle is perfect for you!
 This sensory activity is very easy to make and there are so many different ways to use it.

 Letter Sensory Bottle:

 What are sensory bottles?
 An engaging way to encourage non-messy sensory play is by using a sensory bottle.
 A sensory bottle is simply a plastic bottle that can be sealed and filled with a material that can move like water, rice, or sand.
 There are often different types of objects to keep your child engaged too.